Divers Search Mahwah Lake For Drowned Paddle Boarder

 Police rushed to the foot of Stag Hill Road west of the Ramapo River off Routes 202 and Route 287 near the Rockland County border, he said.

 The Mahwah Fire Co.
-1 Dive Team was joined at the scene by colleagues from Wallington, Wyckoff and Oradell.
+1 Dive Team was joined at the scene by colleagues from Wallington, Wyckoff, Oradell and Ringwood, as well as divers from Piermont, Stony Point, Thiells and Parsippany.
+Mutual aid was also provided by firefighters from Suffern and Tallman.

 Darkness fell as divers continued their search for the victim, who Wysocki said lived less than a mile from the pond.